RaphaelIT7/gmod-cache/README.md

   require("clearcache")
 end
 ```
-into the `garrysmod/lua/menu/menu.lua` file at the bottom.
+Into the `garrysmod/lua/menu/menu.lua` file at the bottom.

+Note: If you change your Gmod branch or an update is made, your changes could get removed.